Skip to content

 A genuine location page includes specific details about that area: local landmarks you serve near, unique considerations for that geography, testimonials from customers in that city, and photos of actual work you’ve done there.
 It explains why you serve that location and what you understand about its specific needs.

 For a roofing company, that might mean discussing the specific weather challenges in each city you serve.
 For a medical practice with multiple locations, it means unique team bios and specific services available at each office.
+The goal is pages that genuinely help someone in that location — not pages that exist only to rank for “[service] in [city]” keywords.

 Step 8: Win Featured Snippets and People Also Ask Using Effective SEO

+These SERP features don’t just boost visibility.
+They establish authority.
 When Google excerpts your content as the answer to a question, that implicit endorsement influences click decisions even when people scan other results.

 The formatting that wins snippets follows predictable patterns.
 For definition questions, provide a concise 40-60 word answer in a single paragraph immediately after a heading.
 For process questions, use numbered steps.
 For comparisons, structure information in tables.
 For FAQ-style questions, use proper FAQ schema markup with clear question headers and direct answers.

 Study the snippets and People Also Ask boxes that already appear for your target queries.
 What format are they using?
 How detailed are the answers?
-Then create content that matches that format while providing even more value.
+Then create content that matches that format while providing more value.

 Step 9: Get Cited in AI Overviews in Google Search

+These overviews favor authoritative content with strong E-E-A-T signals: Experience, Expertise, Authoritativeness, and Trustworthiness.
 Focus on creating comprehensive, well-researched content on informational topics in your industry.
-Use clear HTML structure with descriptive headings that make your content easy for AI systems to parse and understand.
+Use clear HTML structure with descriptive headings that make your content easy for AI systems to parse.
 Cite reputable sources when making claims.
 Include author bios that establish credentials.
-Keep information current and accurate.
+Keep information current.

 Step 10: Build Real Authority and Links to Boost Your Ranking

-Content quality matters, but Google still relies heavily on external signals to determine which sites deserve to rank.
-Links from other reputable websites remain a core ranking factor.
+Content quality matters.
+But Google still relies on external signals to determine which sites deserve to rank.
+Links from reputable websites remain a core ranking factor.
+Brand mentions (even without links) and citations contribute to your authority profile.

 Local sponsorships of community events, youth sports teams, or charitable organizations often come with links from event websites and local news coverage.
 Industry association memberships typically include directory listings with links.
-Partnerships with complementary businesses can lead to mutual referrals and links.
+Partnerships with complementary businesses can lead to mutual referrals and real links.

 “As backlinks go, your local Chamber of Commerce membership backlink is geographically relevant and certainly worth three or four hundred bucks a year.”